proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 This command generates a set of new folders in the project directory:
 - `blockchain`: this stores the information regarding the blockchain clients.
 It is not necessary Generates the correct data handlers, blockchain client, and processes the schema.
-- `database` - the folder for smart contract abi files
+- `database` - the folder for the configuration of the database, it is composed of tables representing the entities, and provides ability to search, range, get, put
-- `handlers` - the folder for smart contract abi files
+- `handlers` - the folder that represents the handlers that will be used by your data vertex's datasources.
-- `schema/schema.graphql` - this represents the new values.
-Gives (search, range, get, put)
+- `schema/schema.graphql` - this represents a generated schema file that generates default queries and mutations for each entity.

+This may seem like a lot of data, but don't worry we will only have change files in the **handlers** folder.

 ## Writing the handlers for the generated datasources
 After generating the blockchain-client, the database, and the Proxima SDK plug-in, it is now possible to define the handlers for each datasource.

 ### Handlers
 Any of the handlers can be removed from the data vertex implementation, by removing the name from the configuration.
 All handlers have access to the Data Vertex Entities seen in the schema through the Proxima SDK.
 This allows for the updates, gets, and removes for the data.
 The CLI automatically generates an SDK pluy-in that enables the

 #### Block Handlers